- The right soil mix is vital for drainage, aeration, and nutrient supply for lemon and orange trees in containers.

 4. Coarse Horticultural Sand

-If you choose to add sand, precision is key.
+If you choose to add sand to your soil mix, precision is key.
 You must use coarse horticultural sand or builder’s sand.
 Never use fine "play sand" or beach sand; their tiny particles fill the air gaps in your mix, turning your pot into concrete and suffocating the roots.

 5. Dolomite Lime (The pH Balancer)

-Since pine bark and peat moss are naturally acidic, the soil pH can sometimes drop too low.
+Since pine bark and peat moss are naturally acidic components of many citrus soil mix recipes, the pH can sometimes drop too low.
 Adding garden lime (dolomite) serves a dual purpose: it raises the pH to the sweet spot (6.0–7.0) and provides essential Calcium and Magnesium that citrus trees crave.

 6. Controlled-Release Fertilizer (The Fuel)